- do not delete

 A communications system employed by the Library connects TTY callers as well as callers who have access to computers equipped with standard modems and basic communications software with the Library System.
 The TTY system provides direct person-to-person telephone communications between all branches in the Library System and users of the Library who are deaf or have a speech and/or hearing impairment.
 The single number to reach all branches is 301-808-2061.

 Several thousand closed captioned DVDs are available in library branches.
 To determine if a DVD is closed captioned, check the original box for a symbol in the form of a box with a tail or the letters "CC".
-To find closed-captioned DVDs in the Library Catalog, use the words "closed captioned" in a Simple Keyword Search/All words.
+To find closed-captioned DVDs in the Library Collection, use the words "closed captioned" in a Simple Keyword Search/All words.